peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 - Fast dependency resolver
     - But you can choose another resolver
 - Support [PEP 621](https://peps.python.org/pep-0621/) style `pyproject.toml`
-- Included Task-runner (`pdm run`)
+- Included Task-runner (`pdm run`), package publisher

 # PDM: Cons

-- not Included helper for the building wheels
+- Few GitHub Stars / not Famous

 <!--
 It has two points of advantages.
 The first one is the fast dependency resolver.
 It is the fastest of the tools I introduce today.
 But, you can choose the another dependency resolver.
 Next point, it supports PEP six-hundred twenty-one style `pyproject.toml`, The two previous ones had limited or no support, but this one is already supported.
 So, its format is Standardized by PEP, you may transfer to other tools easily.

-Just one drawback, I think is that it does not include a helper for the building wheels.
-But it's not a big problem if you do not publish packages frequently.
+It also includes a task-runner, wheels builder and package publisher.

+I think one drawback point is that it is not famous, so there are maybe few users and not enough knowledge.
 -->

 ---